eclab/grains/README.md

 A warpable LFO with pulse (with pulse width), warpable saw/tri/ramp, and warpable sine waves, with a wide range of rates.
 Can be reset, and outputs a sync trigger.
 Requires Mozzi.

 Status: Working.
 However GRAINS can only reach about 4V, so it goes about 0-4V or so.
 LFO's pulse waves are by necessity pretty rounded: if you want sharp pulse waves, see PULSES instead.

+## Master (Arduino and V2 Only)

+Extends the IMDI HEART to make AE more compatible with MPE.
+Copies incoming MIDI data on the MPE Master Channel to all other MPE Channels, thus more or less converting MPE to MIDI Mode 4.

+Status: Working.
+Works on Arduinos, such as the Arduino Nano Every on the AE Modular BRAEDBOARD.
+Also works on Grains V2 (which at present only I own -- ask Robert to sell them!)

 ## Memoir